INTERVIEW-India's TCS sees "very healthy" order pipeline

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-MUMBAI, Jan 18 Tata Consultancy Services (TCS.NS), India’s largest software services exporter, has an order pipeline that is "very healthy" across sectors, its CEO said in an interview on Wednesday, a day after it reported a 23 percent rise in quarterly profit.
+MUMBAI Jan 18 Tata Consultancy Services (TCS.NS), India’s largest software services exporter, has an order pipeline that is "very healthy" across sectors, CEO N. Chandrasekaran said in an interview on Wednesday.

-"We are seeing deal closures in Europe, which essentially means there will be good growth in coming quarters," N. Chandrasekaran said.
-"The main thing is we are not seeing any shocks or slowdowns in our customer portfolio."

-TCS and second-ranked Infosys (INFY.NS) are part of India's $76 billion technology services industry, serving clients in the United States and Europe, their biggest markets.
-Their larger competitors include Accenture Plc (ACN.N) and IBM Corp (IBM.N).

-TCS on Tuesday met market estimates for third-quarter net profit as it won new outsourcing orders, while a weaker rupee boosted margins.
+On Tuesday, the company reported a 23 percent rise in quarterly profit, meeting market estimates, as it won new outsourcing orders and a weaker rupee boosted margins.
 [ID:nL3E8CH3IE]

-Infosys on Jan.
-12 cut its dollar sales forecast for the fiscal year ending March, citing potential order delays and cuts to clients' technology budgets due to the European debt crisis.
+Tata Consultancy and second-ranked Infosys (INFY.NS) are part of India's $76 billion technology services industry, serving clients in the United States and Europe, their biggest markets.

 (C) Reuters 2011 All rights reserved.
 Republication or redistribution of Reuters content, including by caching, framing, or similar means, is expressly prohibited without the prior written consent of Reuters.
 Reuters and the Reuters sphere logo are registered trademarks and trademarks of the Reuters group of companies around the world.